 - A. Sentencing Submissions.
 Unless otherwise ordered by the Court, a defendant's sentencing submission shall be served on the Government and e-mailed to Chambers no later than two weeks before the date set for sentencing.
 The Government's sentencing submission shall be served on the defendant and e-mailed to Chambers no later than one week before the date set for sentencing.
 For the sentencing of a cooperating witness for whom the Government will be making a motion pursuant to U.S.S.G. § 5K1.1 and 18 U.S.C. § 3553(e), however, the Government's sentencing submission shall be filed no later than two weeks in advance of sentencing.
+Any proposed redaction in or sealing of sentencing submissions must comply with 9.A through 9.C below.
 If a party does not intend to file a substantive sentencing submission, the party shall file and serve a letter to that effect. - B. ECF Filing.
 Every document in a sentencing submission is to be filed through ECF, except if filed under seal or in unredacted form, in accordance with 9.A through 9.C below.
 Letters should be grouped and filed together as attachments to a single document marked "SENTENCING SUBMISSION" with the caption and docket number clearly indicated.